The Best Security Systems for the Deaf in 2025

 >> Other Options: Best Security System Apps

 Even if you’re not very handy, SimpliSafe is still one of the best DIY security systems on the market.
-That said, I’m not a huge fan of its overreliance on command strips to affix equipment to walls.
-It just feels a little flimsy to me, and I actually had trouble getting my motion detector to stick; it kept falling down and creating false alarms.
-I definitely recommend using screws to mount everything on your walls a little more solidly.
+That said, we’re not a huge fan of its overreliance on command strips to affix equipment to walls.
+We had some trouble getting our motion detector to stick; it kept falling down and creating false alarms.
+We ended up using screws to mount everything on the walls.

 -